 - Online banking is compatible with Quicken®

-- Simplify your financial life with Our Cash Flow, an online financial management tool.
-Learn more.
+- Simplify your financial life with a personal financial management tool.

 Online Bill Payment Center

-HomeTown Bank's Bill Payment Center is an optional service that allows clients to pay bills online in a secure environment through our online banking site.
-It's fast, convenient, easy, and secure.
+HomeTown Bank's Bill Payment Center allows clients to pay bills online in a secure environment through our online banking site.
+It's simply the best way to manage your payments.

 At HomeTown Bank, your security, both online and offline is extremely important to us.
 We have robust tools in place that we use to regularly monitor and successfully defend our customers and the bank from cyber threats.
 As a customer, the following are some online best practices you can utilize as well to minimize the risk of anyone accessing your information.